-What is an Interview Session for German Student Visa?
+What is an Interview Session for a German Student Visa?

-Some of International students wishing to pursue their studies in any German education institution are double challenged.
-First, they will have to experience the pressure of taking a seat on their preferred German university.
-Secondly, but not less worrying is the effort of getting together all the needed documents for the German student visa application process, including preparation for the visa interview session.
+Some International students wishing to pursue their studies in any German education institution are double challenged.
+First, they will have to experience the pressure of taking a seat at their preferred German university.
+Secondly, but no less worrying is the effort of getting together all the needed documents for the German student visa application process, including preparation for the visa interview session.

 In the visa interview session general, personal and specific questions are to be answered, together with questions about the future plans of the applicant after they have completed studies in Germany.